jbangdev/jbang-maven-plugin/README.md

       </plugin>
 ```

 - `jbangVersion`: If your envronment lacks the JBang binaries in the PATH, you can specify the JBang version to be installed.
-The default value will be the plugin's version
+If not specified, the plugin will resolve to the latest JBang release available

 #### Example